-I have negotiated a FREE 30 day trial with SEMrush for anyone who reads my blog, although you do have to enter card details you can try out SEMRush for 30 days FREE of charge on both the Pro and Guru Accounts.
+I have negotiated a FREE 14 day trial with SEMrush for anyone who reads my blog, although you do have to enter card details you can try out SEMRush for 14 days FREE of charge.

 SEMRush is an online marketing tool that is vital in understanding how your website is performing as well as the niche the site competes in.
 From SEO to PPC this tool is a must-have for anyone in the marketing world, the amount of data and information here is so important for you to work out what is best.
 This is going to be a detailed guide on how to take full advantage of SEMRush, which should hopefully set you on the right path of marketing your website.